List of The Hunger Games characters: Overview

+Main characters

 Katniss Everdeen

-Katniss Everdeen, known as "the girl on fire", is the main protagonist in the Hunger Games.
+Katniss Everdeen, also known as "the girl on fire," is the main protagonist of The Hunger Games.
 She is 16 years old at the beginning of the first book and is quiet, independent, and fierce.
-She has long dark hair (hers is usually tied up in a braid), olive skin, and gray eyes, which are given as a characteristic of residents of the coal mining region of District 12 known as "the Seam".
-She was named for an aquatic plant with edible underwater tubers by her father, who jokingly said that “If you can find yourself, you’ll never be hungry.”
-She lives with her mother and younger sister, Primrose Everdeen (nicknamed "Prim").
-Her father's death in a mining accident several years ago left her mother deeply depressed, forcing Katniss to become the mother figure and to use the hunting skills taught by her father to feed the family.
+She has long dark hair (usually tied up in a braid), olive skin, and gray eyes, which are given as a characteristic of residents of the coal mining region of District 12 known as "the Seam."
+She was named for an aquatic plant with edible underwater tubers by her father, who jokingly said that “If you can find yourself, you'll never be hungry.”
+She lives with her mother and younger sister, Primrose (nicknamed "Prim").
+Her father's death in a mining accident several years ago left her mother deeply depressed, forcing Katniss to become the parental figure and to use the hunting skills taught by her father to feed the family.
 Her favorite color is green, (as she told Peeta when he offered friendship to her) because of her familiarity with the forest.
-When Prim is "reaped" (chosen by lottery) as a "tribute" who must fight twenty-three other tributes to the death in the 74th Hunger Games, Katniss volunteers to take her place.
-She survives the game along with fellow tribute Peeta Mellark, who is in love with her.
-She "pretends" she loves him to survive.
-When the Gamemakers renege on a promise to let two surviving tributes from the same district live, she defies and embarrasses the government by threatening a double suicide with Peeta, becoming the personal enemy of Panem's leader, President Coriolanus Snow.
+When Prim is reaped as a tribute who must fight twenty-three other tributes to the death in the 74th Hunger Games, Katniss volunteers to replace her.
+Katniss survives the game along with fellow tribute Peeta Mellark, who is in love with her.
+In the 74th Hunger Games, Katniss kills several tributes such as Glimmer, whom she indirectly kills with the tracker jacker nest; a District Four girl [book only], whom she indirectly kills with the tracker jacker nest; Marvel, whom she kills with an arrow after he kills Rue, and Cato, whom she kills as he is being eaten by the muttations to put him out of his misery.
+To survive, Katniss "pretends" she loves Peeta.
+When the Gamemakers renege on a promise to let two surviving tributes from the same district live, she defies and embarrasses the government by threatening a double suicide with Peeta, personally antagonizing Panem's leader, President Coriolanus Snow.